Chop and drop is a relatively new concept in human agricultural history, and you may have noticed it's making big waves.

 You can literally just chop any disease-free plant down when its lifecycle is done and mulch your soil with it.

-If you’d like a smaller particle size you could optionally run it through a chipper, though I never find that necessary.
+If you'd like a smaller particle size you could optionally run it through a chipper.
+This will help it break down faster, and you may find it easier to work with chipped mulch depending on your use case.

 Mulching with chop and drop is one of the most crucial ways in which soil health can be improved.